To, The Shareholders

-The Board of Directors hereby presents its 39th Director?s Report
+The Board of Directors hereby presents its 40th Director's Report on

-on business and operations of the Company, along with Standalone Audited Financial
+business and operations of the Company, along with Standalone Audited Financial Statements

 1. BACKGROUND